idealista/java_role/README.md

 ### Prerequisities

+To use this role as dependency in your playbook, prerequisites below:

 Ansible 2.4.5.0 version installed.
-Inventory destination should be a Debian environment.
+Inventory destination should be a Debian/Ubuntu environment.

 For testing purposes, [Molecule](https://molecule.readthedocs.io/) with [Docker](https://www.docker.com/) as driver.